Raising the Bar of AI-generated Image Detection with CLIP: Datasets and metrics

+The StyleGAN-T~\cite{sauer2023stylegan}, eDiff-I~\cite{balaji2022ediffi}, and GigaGAN~\cite{kang2023scaling} images were provided by the authors of the respective papers.
+Instead, we generated the images ourselves for Score-SDE~\cite{song2020score}, Stable Diff.~\cite{stablediffusion2}, DiT~\cite{peebles2022scalable}, and Deepfloyd-IF~\cite{deepfloydif} using the pre-trained models available online.
+Additional generated images were sourced from two public datasets \cite{wang2020cnn, corvi2022detection}.
+For the text-driven commercial tools, we used a recently proposed dataset \cite{bammey2023synthbuster}.
+Pristine and synthetic images with similar semantic content are built by extracting textual descriptions from a real dataset (RAISE \cite{nguyen2015raise}) and using them as prompts for generating synthetic images.
+A few examples of such images are shown in Fig.~\ref{fig:examples}.

+Overall, we have a dataset with $32,000$ real and fake images for all upcoming tests.
+To consider a more realistic scenario we simulate images shared on social networks and subject to post-processing operations: random cropping that can vary in a range from $\frac{5}{8}$ to the full size of the image, resizing to $200\times200$ pixels, and JPEG compression with a random quality factor between $65$ and $100$.

 To measure performance, we consider three metrics.
-The area under the receiver-operating curve (AUC), and the average precision (AP), equal to the area under the precision-recall curve, are both threshold-independent.
+The area under the receiver operating curve (AUC) and average precision (AP) are both threshold-independent.
 The Accuracy instead, given by the number of correct predictions divided by the number of tested images, depends on the decision threshold.
-We use always a fixed threshold equal to 0.5, which fits a realistic scenario with no prior information on the data under test to carry out proper calibration.
+We always use a fixed threshold of 0.5, to simulate a realistic scenario in which no prior information on the data under test is available to carry out calibration.

 [1]{\multirow{2}{*}{\shortstack[c]{#1}}} [1]{\multirow{3}{*}{\shortstack[c]{#1}}} [0]{\checkmark}

 [1]{\rotatebox{90}{#1}}